jeroen-de-bruin/dynamic-dns-cloudflare/README.md

 # dynamic-dns-cloudflare
-Update CloudFlare DNS record automatically with the ip address from the server.

 In order to provide public access to services located behind a non-fixed IP addess, an A record in CloudFlare needs to be updated periodically with the current IP address.